DMG Mori Aktiengesellschaft

+The company is based in Bielefeld.
+Until September 2013 it was known as Gildemeister AG, and until June 2015 as DMG Mori Seiki Aktiengesellshaft.
+In 2015, the Japanese company DMG Mori Seiki Co. acquired a 52.54% controlling stake in the German company DMG Mori Aktiengesellschaft, and in 2016, an ownership transfer to a wholly owned subsidiary of DMG Mori Seiki was approved, but this agreement has yet to conclude.

 History

 On 1 October 1870, locksmith Friedrich Gildemeister founded the ‘Werkzeugmaschinenfabrik (Machine Tool Plant) Gildemeister & Comp’ back in the ‘pioneer days’ in Germany.
 In the following decades, the plant near the Cologne-Minden train station in Bielefeld was expanded to include several production facilities.